lamini-ai/lamini-examples/ift.md

 ## Step 2: Generate Questions

-In this step, we use the Mistral Instruct model to generate three questions based on the investment data, which uses the Mistral Instruct model.
+In this step, we use `MistralRunner` to generate three questions based on the investment data, which uses the Mistral Instruct model.